-Work · Nike · 2022 – present
+Work · current role · 2022 – present

-Privacy consent platform work
+Privacy and consent platform work

 Selected outcomes